Chapter 19. Improving cluster stability in high latency environments using worker latency profiles

 The Node Lifecycle Controller adds a

-These worker latency profiles contain three sets of parameters that are pre-defined with carefully tuned values to control the reaction of the cluster to increased latency.
-No need to experimentally find the best values manually.
+These worker latency profiles contain three sets of parameters that are predefined with carefully tuned values to control the reaction of the cluster to increased latency.
+There is no need to experimentally find the best values manually.

 You can configure worker latency profiles when installing a cluster or at any time you notice increased latency in your cluster network.

 Worker latency profiles are four different categories of carefully-tuned parameters.
-The four parameters which implement these values are node-status-update-frequency
+The four parameters which implement these values are node-status-update-frequency, node-monitor-grace-period, default-not-ready-toleration-seconds and default-unreachable-toleration-seconds.

 Setting these parameters manually is not supported.
 Incorrect parameter settings adversely affect cluster stability.